 After adding green nitrogen-rich material, layer the top with brown materials like wood chips, dry leaves, and other garden waste.
 Another tip is to add new materials to the center of your pile.
 The hot core will help your pile heat up faster while adding a fresh supply.

 The secret to getting your compost pile hot is to keep your compost pile aerated and moist.
 Ultimately, this leads to a faster breakdown of materials.
-With the top of your pile layered with brown materials, lightly add some water to it until it looks like a wrung-out sponge.
+With the top of your pile layered with brown materials, lightly add water until it looks like a wrung-out sponge.
 It shouldn’t be soaking wet to avoid excess moisture.

 Once you have watered your hot compost pile, allow it to marinate for about a week.
 At this time, it will accumulate microorganisms and bacteria naturally.